pestphp/docs/custom-helpers.md

 })
 ```

-As previously indicated in the [Configuring Tests](/docs/configuring-tests) section, you have the option of generating protected methods in your base test class and subsequently accessing them in your test cases using the `$this` variable.
+As an alternative to defining helper methods as functions, you may define protected methods in your base test class and subsequently access them in your test cases using the `$this` variable.

 ```php
 use App\Clients\PaymentClient;